Go directly to product information

 Offer Out of stock

 Star anise is, as the name suggests, a star-shaped spice that consists of the fruit pod and the seeds.
 The fresh, light green fruit has a diameter of approximately 3.5 cm and has about eight compartments or follicles.
-Each consists of a carpel with a single seam, which opens on only one side, and contains one shiny, brown seed.
+Each consists of a single-seamed carpel, which opens on one side only, and contains one shiny, brown seed.

 The fruit is picked when it is dark brown, before it has fully ripened, to prevent the seeds from falling off.
 After drying, the carpel appears lignified and extremely hard.